piyushmbm45/passportAuth/README.md

 ### Why Passport Library :-

 ### _Passport Library_ is very famous for authenticating the user.
-It has more that 500 strategies to authenticate user.
+It has more than 500 strategies to authenticate user.

 ## Technologies

----

 - Nodejs 14.7.1
 - NPM 7.19.1